Glaas/Easings/README.md

 # Easings

-A smallcurves library for Unity.
+A curves library for Unity.